audioxide/data/data/posts/20181218-articles-top-10-singles-of-2018.md

   - janelle monae
   - 2010s
 featuredimage: 2018/12/This-is-America.jpg
-title: Our 10 Favourite Singles of 2018
+title: Our 10 favourite singles of 2018
 author: admin
 blurb: What would the end of the year be without some lists?
 Here lies our favourite singles of 2018.